Monument of Lihula

 Monument of Lihula is the colloquial name of a monument commemorating the Estonians who fought for Estonia against the Soviet Union in World War II, located in a privately owned museum in Lagedi, Estonia.
 The monument has been controversial due to, in part, its dedication to those who served in the German Wehrmacht and particularly in the Waffen-SS.

 The monument has moved twice before ending up in the current location.
-It was originally unveiled in Pärnu on 2002, but taken down only nine days after prime minister Siim Kallas had condemned the statue.
+It was originally unveiled in Pärnu on 2002, but taken down only nine days after Prime Minister Siim Kallas had condemned the statue.
 The statue was then located in Lihula in 2004, finally being unveiled in Lagedi on October 15, 2005.

 Description

-The monument depicts a soldier in a military uniform, with a German helmet, Estonian flag on the wrist and the "hand with a sword" symbol from the Cross of Liberty on the collar.
+The monument depicts a soldier in a military uniform, with a German helmet, an Estonian flag on the wrist and the "hand with a sword" symbol from the Cross of Liberty on the collar.
 There are no purely national-socialist symbols on the monument.
 It consists of a bronze bas-relief and a dedication tablet mounted on a vertical granite slab.
-The tablet reads: "To Estonian men who fought in 1940-1945 against Bolshevism and for the restoration of Estonian independence".
+The tablet reads: "To Estonian men who fought in 1940–1945 against Bolshevism and for the restoration of Estonian independence".